paul-hammant/tbd/content/vcs-features/index.md

 incidentally all the intervening ones) locally first.
 It will only allow that if there was no clash on the lines changed.

-Perforce can cheat again, but taking advantage of the read-only bit, and therefore already knows which files definitely have **not** changed between the remote master repo and local working copy.
+Perforce can cheat again, but taking advantage of the read-only bit, and therefore already knows which files definitely have **not** changed between the remote main repo and local working copy.
 It still feels slower than it should be, though.

 ### Three-way merge tools